NOC-EO/twlviewer/README.md

 jupyter notebook
 ```

 This will open a iPython session in your brower where you can open the `twlviewer` notebook and run the cells to view TWL data.
-Two eample datsets have beeen included here in the **data** directory.
+Example datsets have beeen included in the **data** directory.